arjunsudheer/cs157a-course-planner/README.md

 # cs157a-course-planner

 This repository is dedicated to our CS 157A Database Management Systems class project.
+This guide assumes you have Ubuntu Linux installed.

 ## Database Setup